OpenHack/openhack.github.com/washington/index.markdown

 *Driving*: Park in the lot across from the garage, come in the front door to SAIC building.

+*NOTE*: This building is often locked after 6:00PM.
+We do our best to request that the building allow visitors, but sometimes that doesn't work out.
+Please message _using the Meetup App_ or call 703.226.3500 ext 42549 letting us know you're downstairs, and we'll let you in.

 ### Info

 The DC OpenHack is held at [Cvent HQ](http://www.cvent.com) the second Monday of every month from 6:00pm to 9:00pm.
 For event times, you should monitor our <a href="http://www.meetup.com/OpenHack-DC" target="_blank">Meetup page</a>.